 I would also comment here that the fabric quality is an extremely important factor and you do get what you pay for (usually).
 Many fabrics can bobble up and some may require a de-fuzz with a gadget every now and again.
 Also look for garments with a good lining where necessary and always check the buttons are substantial and well stitched.
 Even better, check they come with a spare sewn into the inside.

-This season Blue is King and this gorgeously stylish and versatile coat is not only on-trend with a nod to the military style, but a great fit and can be worn open too.
+Blue is so versatile and this gorgeously stylish and versatile coat is not only on-trend with a nod to the military style, but a great fit and can be worn open too.

 Step 2 - Which Colour?